 Eat dark, leafy greens such as kale, spinach, and broccoli.

 Drink Raspberry Leaf Tea

 Thank you for reading this week’s edition of “Laughing Your Way through Infertility.”
-And if you missed the last post, “The Perfect Family Picture” then you can find it here.
-As always, I hope you have a great week and don’t forget to find time to laugh and enjoy the journey while you are on the path to reaching your destination.
+And as always, I hope you have a great week, and don’t forget to find time to laugh and enjoy the journey while you are on the path to reaching your destination.